Morphic Enterprise options help organizations more easily accommodate people with all levels of ability, on all their computers.

-Some of the key features that can be used individually, or in combination, to meet an organization’s needs include Morphic’s:
+The Morphic Enterprise features can be used individually, or in combination, to meet an organization’s needs.

 - Ability to bring key accessibility and usability features to the front-edge of a users’ computer screen where they are easy to find and use.

 - Ability to transfer an individual’s settings from one computer and apply them to another computer.